thatsOven/custom-sound-chip-tool/README.md

 - `--instruments`
 	- Reads an [instrument set file](https://github.com/thatsOven/custom-sound-chip-tool#instrument-set-file) and assigns each instrument to the corresponding channel index.
 By default, the instrument set will be square waves for every channel.
 	- **Usage**: --instruments [file name]
+- `--detect-channels`
+	- Automatically sets the number of channels based on the length of the given instrument set (it's not effective if no instruments are given).
+This argument is only effective when using the program in visualization mode and when using the `--export` argument.
+	- **Usage**: --detect-channels
 - `--filter`
 	- Sets a channel index filter, useful when a midi file has empty channels in between used ones, or when the first channels are empty.
 Expects a `.py` file containing a `channelFilter` function that takes exactly one argument (the channel) and returns an integer.
 	- **Usage**: --filter [file name]